-'''

-serverAuth

-authentication of TLS web server: kevUsage field bits

-comply

-with

-the

-fields:

-digitalSignature.

-keyEncipherment or keyAgreement

-authentication of TLS Web client; keyUsage field bits

-clientAuth

-which comply with the fields: digital Signature and/or

-kevAgreement

-signature of executable code; keyUsage field bits which

-codeSigning

-comply with the field: digitalSignature

-Email protection; keyUsage field bits which comply with

-emailProtection -

-fields: digitalSignature, nonRepudiation and/or

-(keyEncipherment or keyAgreement) IPSEC protocol protection

-ipsecEndSystem -

-IPSEC protocol tunnelling mode

-ipsecTunnel

-ibsecUser

-IP protocol protection in user application

-timeStamping -

-binding of the digest value with the time provided by

-previously accepted trusted time source; keyUsage field

-bits which comply with the fields: digital Signature and/or

-nonRepudiation

-OCSPSigning

-assigns the right to issue certificate status confirmations

-on behalf of CA; kevUsage field bits which comply with the

-fields: digitalSignature, nonRepudiation

-dvcs

-issuance of confirmation by a notary authority, on the

-basis of DVCS protocol; keyUsage field bits which comply

-fields:

-digitalSignature.

-with

-the

-nonRepudiation,

-kevCertSign, cRLSign

-'''
+Jucii values. serverAuth - authentication of TLS web server; keyUsage field bits which comply with the fields: digitalSignature, clientAuth - keyEncipherment or keyAgreement authentication of TLS Web client; keyUsage field bits which comply with the fields: digitalSignature and/or keyAgreement codeSigning - signature of executable code; keyUsage field bits which comply with the field: digitalSignature emailProtection - Email protection; keyUsage field bits which comply with the fields: digitalSignature, nonRepudiation and/or ipsecEndSystem - ipsecTunnel - IPSEC protocol tunnelling mode ipsecUser - IP protocol protection in user application timeStamping - binding of the digest value with the time provided by previously accepted trusted time source; keyUsage field bits which comply with the fields: digitalSignature and/or nonRepudiation OCSPSigning - assigns the right to issue certificate status confirmations on behalf of CA; keyUsage field bits which comply with the fields: digitalSignature, nonRepudiation dvcs - issuance of confirmation by a notary authority, on the basis of DVCS protocol; keyUsage field bits which comply with the fields: digitalSignature, nonRepudiation, keyCertSign, cRLSign

-CertificatePolicies - information of the PolicyInformation type (identifier, electronic address) about a certification policies, applied by the issuing authority - this extension is critical.
+• CertificatePolicies - information of the PolicyInformation type (identifier, electronic address) about a certification policies, applied by the issuing authority - this extension is critical.